-How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
+- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective? - Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?